 Complete avoidance of exposure may or may not improve symptoms and bronchial hyper-responsiveness.
 Both the duration of continued exposure following the onset of symptoms and the severity of asthma at diagnosis may be important determinants of outcome.
 Early diagnosis and early avoidance of further exposure, either by relocation of the worker or substitution of the hazard offer the best chance of complete recovery.
 Workers who remain in the same job and continue to be exposed to the same causative agent after diagnosis are unlikely to improve and symptoms may worsen.
-The likelihood of improvement or resolution of symptoms or of preventing deterioration is greater in workers who have no further exposure to the causative agent.^{885, 902-910}
+The likelihood of improvement or resolution of symptoms or of preventing deterioration is greater in workers who have no further exposure to the causative agent.885, 902-910

-Several studies have shown that the prognosis for workers with occupational asthma is worse for those who remain exposed for more than one year after symptoms develop, compared with those removed earlier.911-913
+Several studies have shown that the prognosis for workers with occupational asthma is worse for those who remain exposed for more than one year after symptoms develop, compared with those removed earlier.
+911-913

-D Relocation away from exposure should occur as soon as diagnosis is confirmed, and ideally within 12 months of the first work-related symptoms of asthma.
+Relocation away from exposure should occur as soon as diagnosis is confirmed, and ideally within 12 months of the first work-related symptoms of asthma.

 There is consistent evidence from clinical and workforce case series that about one third of workers with occupational asthma are unemployed after diagnosis.
-It is unclear whether this risk is higher than that for other adults with asthma.914-916 The risk of unemployment may fall with increasing time after diagnosis.917 There is consistent evidence that loss of employment following a diagnosis of occupational asthma is associated with loss of income.
-Adults with occupational asthma may find employment more difficult than adults with non-occupational asthma.^{915,916} Approximately one third of workers with occupational asthma have been shown to be unemployed up to six years after diagnosis.913-921
+It is unclear whether this risk is higher than that for other adults with asthma.
+The risk of unemployment may fall with increasing time after diagnosis.
+There is consistent evidence that loss of employment following a diagnosis of occupational asthma is associated with loss of income.
+Adults with occupational asthma may find employment more difficult than adults with non-occupational asthma.
+Approximately one third of workers with occupational asthma have been shown to be unemployed up to six years after diagnosis.
+1st is unclear whether this risk is unclear whether the risk of unclear whether the risk is unclear whether the risk of unclear whether the risk is unc